 Section 206.
-The provisions of sections 191-196, 200 and 203-205 on liability for pollution damage shall apply to pollution damage arising in the Realm or in exclusive economic zones or in the area where it is possible at the Faroe Islands to establish an exclusive economic zone or another State Party to the 1992 Liability Convention or in its exclusive economic zone or any other area stipulated pursuant to public international law as well as to measures taken to prevent or minimise such pollution damage notwithstanding where the said measures are taken.
+The provisions of sections 191-196, 200 and 203-205 on liability for pollution damage shall apply to pollution damage arising in the Kingdom of Denmark or in exclusive economic zones or in another State Party to the 1992 Liability Convention or in its exclusive economic zone or any other area stipulated pursuant to public international law as well as to measures taken to prevent or minimise such pollution damage notwithstanding where the said measures are taken.

 Subsection 2.
-Furthermore, the provisions of sections 191 and 192 shall apply correspondingly in all circumstances where in the Realm or in exclusive economic zones or in the area where it is possible to establish in the Faroe Islands an exclusive economic zone pollution damage occurs as mentioned in section 191(2) which is discharged or escapes from another ship than those mentioned in section 191(3) or where measures have been taken to prevent or minimise such damage notwithstanding where said measures have been taken.
+Furthermore, the provisions of sections 191 and 192 shall apply correspondingly in all circumstances where in the Kingdom of Denmark or in exclusive economic zones pollution damage occurs as mentioned in section 191(2) which is discharged or escapes from another ship than those mentioned in section 191(3) or where measures have been taken to prevent or minimise such damage notwithstanding where said measures have been taken.